Prepare yourself to study in the UK.

 Key features of this course

-- Foundation Courses are one-year courses that prepare students for entry to degree-level colleges at colleges and universities.
+Foundation Courses are one-year courses that prepare students for entry to their chosen degree at university.

 GCE, A levels, IB, BTEC Level 3, Extended Diploma, and Cambridge Pre-U Diploma.
 Higher secondary Certificate.